-The International Fisheries Portfolio focuses on fisheries that operate on the high seas and/or cross national jurisdictions and are subject to international management arrangements (e.g. Regional Fisheries Management Organisations, RFMOs).
-The main focus is international fisheries that have Australian components and target highly migratory species, such as tuna, billfish and sharks.
-It also includes demersal fisheries for toothfish, such as the Macquarie Island fishery.
-The fisheries supported by these stocks are nationally important (southern bluefin tuna (SBT) and toothfish) and globally significant (tropical tuna in the Pacific and Indian Oceans).
+The International Fisheries domain focusses on fisheries that operate on the high seas and/or cross-national jurisdictions and are subject to international management arrangements (e.g. Regional Fisheries Management Organisations, RFMOs).
+Our focus is on Australian fisheries that target highly migratory species, such as tuna, billfish and sharks.

 The strategic research program for the domain has developed innovative methods for monitoring, assessment and management systems for large-scale international fisheries.
 We are world leaders in management advice for sustainable fisheries, which has food security and economic impacts for Australia and our regional neighbours in the Indo-Pacific.
 We have developed new methods (e.g. close-kin mark recapture (CKMR), gene-tagging, species ID, provenance and traceability) based on new genetic and statistical methods, that are transforming the way fisheries around the world are monitored and managed.
 Our work is award winning with two CSIRO Science Awards for innovation and impact through science.